 There is absolutely NO fishing whatsoever in the Fish Sanctuary: from Hwy 401 downstream to the south side of the Jocelyn Street bridge.

 Fishing is prohibited on the Ganaraska River between the hours of 8 p.m. and 6 a.m. from Aug.
 15 to Sept.
 30, 2018 from the Robertson Street Bridge to the Molson Street Bridge.

 Trout and salmon season begins the 4th Saturday in April and ends September 30th.
 Bass season opens the 3rd Saturday in June and ends December 15th.
 Illegal fishing is zero tolerance, so be sure to carry a current fishing license at all times.

-Between the southerly limit of the CNR right-of-way and Lake Ontario you can fish year-round for: rainbow trout, brown trout and Pacific salmon.
+Between the southerly limit of the CNR right-of-way and Lake Ontario you can fish year-round for: Rainbow Trout, Brown Trout, Pacific Salmon and Atlantic Salmon.

-Between the south side of the CPR bridge and the southerly limit of the CNR right of way, there is an extended fall season (from the 4th Saturday in April to December 31st of each year) when you can fish for: rainbow trout, brown trout and Pacific salmon.
+Between the south side of the CPR bridge and the southerly limit of the CNR right of way, there is an extended fall season (from the 4th Saturday in April to December 31st of each year) when you can fish for: Rainbow Trout, Brown Trout, Pacific Salmon and Atlantic Salmon.

 However, always be sure to check the Ontario fishing regulations for locations and seasons before heading out.

 NOTE: Conservation license has lower limits!

 Port Hope’s fish cleaning station is open year round and is located along Mill Street South near the marina.